-One of the most common questions I get about project-based learning is “When will I have time for this?”.
+One of the most common questions I get about project-based learning is “When will I have time for this?”
 Teachers are concerned about adding something extra to their already busy schedules, and they just don’t know what it’s supposed to look like.
 The good news about PBL is that it isn’t an extra thing to add on to your schedule.
 Students learn and apply standards within it, so it takes the place of some of your direct instruction.
+This blog post shares tips to schedule project-based learning in grades K-2, grades 3-5, and in a single-subject classroom.

 Here’s the great news: Project-based learning is very similar to what you’re already doing.
 As a primary teacher, you are having your students learn through exploration.
 You are probably teaching through themed units.
 And you don’t have to give up the direct teaching of essential skills.